Domina Jalbert: Major achievements in aeronautics

 In 1956, Jalbert tested his square parachute for the first time in Boca Raton, Florida.

 In 1957, Jalbert invented the ram-air airfoil and began testing and formalizing the design.

 In January 1963 he formally confirmed his discovery and invention of the ram-air double-surfaced fully flexible airfoil that would profoundly change kiting, parachuting, skydiving, hang gliding, paragliding, sport flying, power kiting, and more.
 All parafoils today owe their roots to Jalbert's invention.

 In 1964, he filed a patent titled "Multi-cell Wing Type Aerial Device" This would become key to paragliding, sky diving, powered paragliding, landboarding, kite surfing and cargo-ship kite tugging.

 In 1971, Jalbert's dream of creating a ram-air parachute was realized.
 Working with Jalbert, Theodore Hulsizer, civilian prototype parachute manufacturer for the United States Air Force and NASA (1947–1973), made the first parafoil parachute that worked.
-While testing his prototype in the wind tunnel at Wright-Patterson Air Force Base in Dayton, Ohio, USA, Theodore realized its drag was considerably stronger than any other parachute he had tested in his 25 years of experience.
+While testing his prototype in the wind tunnel at Wright-Patterson Air Force Base in Dayton, Ohio, US, Theodore realized its drag was considerably stronger than any other parachute he had tested in his 25 years of experience.
 He believed others' attempts ripped to shreds, because of the drag.
 To slow the opening of the parafoil, Theodore ran the cords through rings he designed that were slid to the top while packing the parachute.
 As it opened, the rings had to slide down, slowing the opening.
 These rings later evolved to be the slider in modern ram-air parachutes.
 Theodore personally made the first full-size parafoil, which worked perfectly in its first drop.

 1984 – At age 79 Jalbert traveled to Beijing, China to demonstrate his parafoils.